sarthak-gupta-sg/hello-world/README.md

+# Trial Repository for Git and GitHub
-This is just a test repository
+This is just a test repository.
 Testing git and github